 \section{Abstract}

 Position-momentum entanglement is a versatile high-dimensional resource in quantum optics.
-From fundamental tests of reality, to application in quantum technologies, spatial entanglement has had an increasing growth in recent years.
-In this review, we explore these advances, starting from the generation of spatial entanglement, followed by the different types of measurements for quantifying the entanglement, and finishing with different quantum-based applications.
-We conclude the review with a discussion and future perspectives on the field.
+From fundamental tests of reality to applications in quantum technologies, spatial entanglement has experienced significant growth in recent years.
+In this review, we explore these advances, beginning with the generation of spatial entanglement, followed by various types of measurements for certifying entanglement, and concluding with different quantum-based applications.
+We conclude the review with a discussion and outlook of the field.

 \keywords{Position-momentum entanglement, Joint probability distribution, anisotropy effect}